Writer, Educator, Curator

 Recent exhibitions include The Art of Fashion, Fountain House Gallery, New York, June 2017; Escape Attempts, Shulamit Nazarian Gallery, Los Angeles, Feb–March 2017; Democracy: What’s Right What’s Left, Phoenix Gallery, New York, January 2016; and E.A.T.: Experiments in Art and Technology at the Museum der Moderne in Salzburg, Austria, July–November 2015.

 Susan is Associate Director of The Estate of David Smith and Program Director of the Catalogue Raisonné Scholars Association.

 She currently directs the revised and updated Catalogue Raisonné of the Sculpture of David Smith (1906-1965), to be published by Yale University Press.

-Susan is the Editor of the forthcoming anthology, David Smith: Writings, Lectures, Interviews, University of California Press (Documents in Twentieth Century Art series).
+Susan is the Editor of David Smith: Writings, Lectures, Interviews, 2018, an anthology published by University of California Press (Documents in Twentieth Century Art series).

 She has an A.B. in Fine Arts [Art History] from Harvard University and a M.Phil., from the Dept. of Art History and Archeology, Columbia University.